Team-BHP > The Indian Car Scene

 I do agree about the tax system in India on the automobile sector.
 However you have hit the bulleye.
 I always felt that Toyota sold overpriced cars and our Indian herd mentality always went for a product blndly.
 With new manufacturers Kia and India manufacturers like Mahindra and Tata making good products, Toyota has now tasted the actual truth.

-ruzbehxyz is online now (1) Thanks
+ruzbehxyz is offline (1) Thanks

 Old 15th September 2020, 17:04 #62